 - array2: It is a set of the dependent variable.

 where and are the sample means and calculated by average(array1) and average(array2).

-CORREL function in Excel is very simple and easy to use.
-Let understand the working of CORREL in Excel by some examples.
-CORREL function in Excel can be used as worksheet function and as VBA function.
+The CORREL function in Excel is very simple and easy to use.
+Let us understand the working of CORREL with some examples.
+CORREL function in Excel can be used as a worksheet function and as a VBA function.

-In this example we are taking a perfect positive correlation, for example, considering a variable X value increases with the value of variable and value of variable X decreases with the value of variable Y decreases as shown in the below table.
+In this example, we are taking a perfect positive correlationPositive CorrelationPositive Correlation occurs when two variables display mirror movements, fluctuating in the same direction, and are positively related.
+In layman's terms, if one variable increases by 10%, the other variable grows by 10% as well, and vice versa.; for example, considering a variable X value increases with the value of a variable, and the value of variable X decreases with the value of variable Y decreases as shown in the below table.

-Let’s consider a dataset in excel starts from A2.
+Let’s consider a dataset in excel that starts from A2.

 Dim r As Double

 Set ra = Range(“A2”, Range(“A2”).End(xlDown)) //ra stores the ranges from A2 to last entry in column A.

 Set rb = ra.Offset(, 1) //rb stores the array values from C2 to all values in column C.

 r = Application.WorksheetFunction.correl(ra, rb) //Correlation function value is stored in r variable.